PAD – Peripheral Artery Disease

 Peripheral Artery Disease (PAD) is a type of peripheral vascular disease.
 PAD is a serious circulatory condition where clogged or narrowed arteries cause poor circulation to the arms, legs, brain or kidneys.
 It occurs most often in the lower extremities, causing decreased blood flow to the legs and feet.
 Just like buildup in the heart, clogged arteries in the lower extremities can cause stroke or heart attack.

-Eight to twelve million Americans have PAD1 and, left untreated, PAD is fatal 30% of the time within a five-year period.
+Twenty million Americans have PAD and, left untreated, PAD is fatal 30% of the time within a five-year period.

 Fortunately, today there is a non-invasive technology that can determine the presence of PAD: PADnet is a PAD test that can be completed in 15 to 20 minutes during a regular office visit.